-Deerfield, (Yarmouth County) Nova Scotia, Canada - 2008 rev: 2017
+Deerfield, (Yarmouth County) Nova Scotia, Canada - 2008 rev: 2019

-Reactions and States:
+Reactions and States

-they are not "disorders"
+They are not "disorders"

 Dawn Cove Abbey

-Roadside Assistance For Your Journey Through Life
+"Roadside Assistance" For Your Journey Through Life

 (and maintain) sanity and decency to life -

 From the eBook: "One!
 The Journey hOMe",

 Questions and comments welcomed.

 Specific Phobia: this

 is an intense fear of

-little or no actual
+little or no actual danger,

 such as closed-in places,

 tunnels, highway driving,